Money to pay pension benefits comes from three sources: contributions from employers, contributions from employees, and investment earnings.

 These changes have already produced cost savings.
 They will continue to reduce overall pension costs for the state going forward, helping to ensure MOSERS' sustainability over the long term.

-Currently, more than 47% of active state employees contribute 4% of their pay to the system.
-Annually, state employees in the MSEP 2011 and the Judicial Plan 2011 contribute more than $32 million to MOSERS.
+Currently, more than 50% of active state employees contribute 4% of their pay to the System.
+Annually, state employees in the MSEP 2011 and the Judicial Plan 2011 contribute more than $39 million to MOSERS.

 Active Members by Plan